-EtG is a direct metabolite of alcohol (ethanol).
+Ethyl glucuronide (EtG) is a direct metabolite of alcohol (ethanol).
 Its presence in urine may be used to detect recent ethanol ingestion, even after ethanol is no longer measurable.
 The presence of EtG in urine is an indicator that ethanol was ingested and can be detected in urine for up to 80 hours after ingestion.
-EtG is only evident when ethanol is ingested and is not produced as a result of fermentation.

 RTL utilizes the most sophisticated, sensitive, and specific equipment and technology available.
-After first screening for presumptive positives, we quantitatively confirm EtG/EtS by LC/MS/MS (liquid chromatography/mass spectrometry/mass spectrometry).
+After first screening for presumptive positives, we quantitatively confirm EtG/EtS by LC-MS/MS (liquid chromatography - tandem mass spectrometry).
 This combination of separate screening and confirmation methods provides highly accurate alcohol biomarker test results.

 Features & Benefits

 - Detects recent ingestion more accurately and for a longer period of time than standard alcohol tests